mutyonok/todo-app-course-v2/day1.md

 **Instructions:**

-* The function should receive the task text as an input.
+* The function should receive the task text as input.
 * Inside the function, create a new task object that has two properties:
   * one for the task’s text
   * one for whether it’s completed (start with false)
 * Add this new task object to your global list of tasks.